Dorian210/IGA_for_bsplyne/README.md

 ## Contributing

-Contributions are welcome!
-- To report bugs or suggest improvements, please open an issue.
-- For direct contributions, feel free to fork the repository and submit pull requests.
+At the moment, I am not actively reviewing contributions.
+However, if you encounter issues or have suggestions, feel free to open an issue.

 ## License